What's Consolidation Chart Setup in Forex?

 Consolidation Chart Setups

 Consolidation chart patterns are patterns with converging trend lines that form a price consolidation period.
-The technical buy point from a consolidation pattern is the upside break, while a down-side break is a technical sell signal.
-Ideally, a market breaks out from a symmetric triangle pattern before to reaching apex of the triangle pattern.
+The technical buy point from a consolidation pattern is the upside break, while a down-side break is a technical sell trading signal.
+Ideally, a market breaks out from a symmetric triangle setup before to reaching apex of the triangle pattern.

 When these consolidation chart setups form we say that the market is taking a break prior to deciding the next market trend direction to move.